explore

 • MOUNT ROSE.
 There are endless snowshoeing opportunities around Mount Rose.
 Popular spots include Tahoe Meadows, Chickadee Ridge, and the Tahoe Rim Trail.
 All can be easily accessed via the Mount Rose Highway.

-4. Sleigh Riding At Lake Tahoe In The Winter
+4. Sleigh Riding At Lake Tahoe

 Want to take winter recreation to the next level?
 Treat yourself and your loved ones to a horse-drawn sleigh ride!
 It’s the height of cold-weather luxury to experience the scenery of Lake Tahoe on transit worthy of a holiday carol.
 Some of your best options include …